alany1/path-planning-dev/README.md

 We recommend making another set of launch files and configs similar to the `sim` ones, so that things stay organized.
 You should be able to reliably drive your car around the stata basement by clicking points in RViz to specify trajectories and by planning your own algorithms between two clicked points on the map.
 In our experience, this is one of the coolest and most rewarding parts of the class!
+Please, have fun!